 SLP Faculty Guidelines

 - Undergraduate SLP Scholars and Graduate SLP Fellows: SLP-affiliated faculty help select and mentor STEM undergraduate and graduate students who are interested in learning about science education.
-SLP will help support student selection (and stipend or salary administrative details) and can provide training on mentoring.
-Students are required to participate in start-of-term orientation and end-of-term exit interviews and surveys.
+Not all courses/faculty in all terms will have scholars or fellows are part of the teaching team.
+SLP will help support student selection (including administrative details) and can provide training on mentoring.
+Undergraduate scholars may register for CAS 409 or volunteer as a Scholar.
+All scholars and fellows are required to participate in start-of-term orientation, Journal Club, and end-of-term exit interviews and surveys.
 We have a separate document that details more about the specifics of mentoring scholars and fellows.

-- Science Literacy Teaching Journal Club: Scholars and fellows are highly encouraged to participate in the weekly Journal Club, and we encourage the same of faculty.
+- Science Teaching Journal Club: Scholars and Fellows participate in the weekly Journal Club, and we encourage the same of faculty.
 We have found the journal club to be powerful for building a community of science educators.
-We want to provide a forum where you can share the great work you do in class and explore other advantageous teaching techniques.
+We want to provide a forum where you can share the great work you do in class and explore other teaching techniques.

-- Class observation: We offer the opportunity to visit other SLP courses, and to have SLP faculty and SLP administrative staff visit your course.
+- Class observation: We offer the opportunity to visit other SLP courses, and to have SLP faculty and SLP staff visit your course.
 We want to see the great things you are doing in your classroom and share them!
-SLP will provide an observation form, and we ask that faculty visit another course at least once a year.
+We currently use the COPUS (Classroom Observation for Undergraduate STEM) observation protocol and ask faculty to complete the Teaching Practices Inventory (TPI).
+We encourage faculty to visit another SLP course at least once a year and open your class to any interested faculty observers.

 - Innovation: Do you have class materials you want to purchase for a new idea you want to try out?
 Let us know; we may be able to purchase materials for you and support the implementation!